 Queen of the gods.
 Saturn’s daughter Juno was the wife and sister of Jupiter, and sister of Neptune and Pluto.
 She was the mother of Juventas, Mars and Vulcan.

 3. Minerva (Athena)

 4. Neptune (Poseidon)

-Brother of Jupiter, Pluto and Juno; god of freshwater and the sea, earthquakes, hurricanes and horses; often depicted with his trident.
+Brother of Jupiter, Pluto and Juno, Neptune was god of freshwater and the sea, along with earthquakes, hurricanes and horses.

 5. Venus (Aphrodite)

-Mother of the Roman people; goddess of love, beauty, fertility, sex, desire and prosperity; patron of wine.
+Mother of the Roman people, Venus was the goddess of love, beauty, fertility, sex, desire and prosperity, equal to her Greek counterpart Aphrodite.

 6. Mars (Ares)